konturio/fibery-tools/docs/config.md

 - `SLACK_TOKEN` – Slack bot token
 - `SLACK_CHANNEL` – Slack channel for standup messages
 - `FIBERY_BASE_URL` – Base URL of your Fibery instance

+All scripts read configuration from `config.py` in the project root and fail if it is absent.